mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 And if we open API Gateway, we can see that an API with the name of our stack has been created, with a resource called `/contact` and a post method, both of which we specified in our deploy template.

 ![alt text](images/4.png)

+Not only have we created all of these resources with nothing more than two command line scripts and a deploy template, but we can also make changes this way if desired.
+If we keep all the config and deploy settings the same, making changes to our code and re-packaging/re-deploying will not create a new set of resources if the ones in the template already exist, but will instead update the ones that we have already created.

 There is a lot more to CloudFormation than what's been covered here, but this guide and the previous one on Webpack should give a new developer enough information to create a Node.js repository from scratch and set up a few scripts to easily deploy resources to AWS.